rtentser/jwt-test/README.md

 4. Start server (container already runs it on start).
 Default port 3000.

 ## Known issues
-- the password is stored in the database as a non-encrypted string
 - on logout, refresh tokens become expired, while access tokens remain valid until their expiration time